hpc2n/course-qmmm/MD_QM-NAMD_ORCA/Readme.md

 * Return to the director MD_QM-NAMD_ORCA ( cd ../.. ) and open VMD.
 Then,
 Extensions -> Simulation -> QwikMD

-* In the box *Load* select the file *mdsim.qwikmd* and open it.
+* In the box *Load* of *Simulation setup* section, select the file *mdsim.qwikmd* and open it.
 A message box will ask you what trajectory(ies) you want to load.
 Choose only *Equilibration* and then click on *Load Simulations Last Step*.

-* Select now the *QM/MM* option from *Advanced Run*.
+* Select now the *QM/MM* option in *Advanced Run*.
-     - For *Protocol*, reduce the number of steps to 5000
+     - For *Protocol*, set the number of Minimization steps to 3, Annealing to 3, Equilibration to 100 and QMMM steps to 5000.
      - In *QM Regions*, go to *+* symbol to generate a QM selection.
 Click on that line (which contains 1   0  0  1  none) and see that the color becomes blue.
       Then, select the column *n Atoms* to display the residues.
-      Here, take a radius of 10A, then *Apply* the changes.
      In *Atom Selection* write *resname GTP MG or segname AP1 and resid 16*, which will give you a total charge of -1 for the QM region.
 Set *Solvent selection* to 0A.  *Apply* the changes.
+A total of 67 atoms will be treated quantum mechanically.

-* For *QM Options*, use ORCA as the *QM Software*.
-Select *Set Path* and type:
+* For *QM Options*, select *Set Path* and type:

 /cvmfs/ebsw.hpc2n.umu.se/amd64_ubuntu2004_bdw/software/ORCA/5.0.1-gompi-2021a/bin/orca

 in the file name line.

-* Use the default options for ORCA.
+* In the *QM Command* box, delete *Grid4* and change *TightSCF* to *NOSOSCF*.

-* In *Simulation Setup* write the name of the .qwikmd file:
+* In *Simulation Setup* write the name of the .qwikmd file (qmsim.qwikmd in the present case):
-.../MD_QM-NAMD_ORCA/qmsim.qwikmd    (the dots should be subtituted by the real path of your folder location.
 Click on *Prepare* and choose *Current Frame*.

 * Close VMD and move to the folder qmsim/run.

-* In this folder, add the following line to the *conf* files in the QM related section:
+* In this folder, add the following line in the *conf* files in the QM related section:

 qmConfigLine "%PAL NPROCS 10 END"

-to run on 10 cores in parallel mode.
+for instance below the line *qmConfigLine "!EnGrad NOSOSCF"*, to run on 10 cores in parallel mode.

-* Copy the batch job for qm simulations to this current folder (*cp ../../namd_qmmm.sh*) and submit the jobs with *sbatch namd_qmmm.sh*
+* Copy the batch job for qm simulations to this current folder (*cp ../../namd_qmmm.sh*) and submit the jobs with *sbatch namd_qmmm.sh* (change the project ID).